elchininet/ColorTranslator/README.md

 #### Class static methods

-It is not needed to specify the input color model for any of the methods, the API will detect the format.
-You only need to specify to which color model you want to convert calling the specific static method.
+For the static methods, it is not needed to specify the input color model, the API will detect the format automatically.
+It is only needed to specify to which color model one wants to convert calling the specific static method.

 There are 22 static methods available, 7 of them to convert colors, 6 to create color blends, one to get shades, one to get tints, 6 to mix colors, and one to create color harmonies.